 Hami Video is one of the clearest online routes for watching the FIFA World Cup 2026 in Chinese Taipei, but the rights structure matters.
 FIFA's latest Asia media-rights update says the World Cup 2026 deal in Chinese Taipei has been completed with ELTA.

 The consumer-facing streaming path is already visible.
-ELTA's own sports announcements repeatedly say its major rights packages can also be watched on Hami Video, and Hami Video's own live channel pages already carry ELTA Sports channels with published supported-device information.
+ELTA's own sports announcements repeatedly say its major rights packages can also be watched on Hami Video, and Hami Video's own live channel pages already carry ELTA Sports channels with published support for phone, tablet, computer, and TV viewing.

 Region served: Chinese Taipei Rights status: FIFA deal confirmed with ELTA Access: Hami Video as official ELTA distribution route